 2005 — 826 chapters opened in Los Angeles, Ann Arbor, and Chicago.

 2007 — Our fifth anniversary was a year-long celebration that culminated in a community festival, highlighting the strength and talents of our students, their families, and our cadre of dedicated volunteers.
-By the close of the school year, a new chapter of 826 was up and running in Boston, bringing our total to six 826 writing centers nationwide.
+By the close of the school year, a new chapter of 826 was up and running in Boston, bringing the total to six 826 writing centers nationwide.
 We published our first hard-back book through the Young Authors’ Book Project.

 2008 — In July of 2008, 826 National was officially formed as a separate legal entity.
 The work with our sister chapters was previously managed under the umbrella of 826 Valencia’s programming and Board of Directors, but by 2008, the growing national presence required more full-time staff and a focused national scope.

 This year 826 co-founder Dave Eggers was awarded the prestigious Heinz Award honoring — among other things — his commitment to young people through the 826 chapters.

-2009 — Over 6,000 students participated in our programming during the school year.
-We erected the Young Writers’ Wall to showcase their hard work and spark.
+2009 — We erected the Young Writers’ Wall to showcase our After-School Tutoring students’ hard work and spark.
 The exhibit rotates twice yearly and features five students with a portrait, some writing samples, and rich details that illuminate their personality.

 2010 — The seventh 826 chapter launched in Washington, D.C.
 Our model had grown to serve over 22,000 students annually from coast to coast.

 2012 — On August 26, 2012, we held our third annual Write-a-thon and at 8:26 PM, we ended the celebration with a toast to our first ten years of student programs.

 2013 — In the fall of 2013, we launched a new after-school program at Buena Vista Horace Mann, a bilingual K–8 school on Valencia Street, to tutor third- and fourth-graders on their writing skills.